eclipse-ankaios/ankaios/doc/docs/usage/mtls-setup.md

  Mutual TLS (MTLS) is a security protocol that verifies both the client and server identities before establishing a connection.
 To set up MTLS with OpenSSL perform the following actions:

-1. Generate CA keys and certificate
+1. Generate CA key and certificate
-2. Generate keys and certificates for `ank-server`, `ank-agent` and `ank` (CLI).
+2. Generate keys and certificates for `ank-server`, `ank-agent` and `ank`
-3. Perform the Ankaios installation script `install.sh` with mTLS support.
+3. Perform Ankaios installation with mTLS support

 ## Generate CA keys and certificate